instana/ibm-monitoring-integration/README.md

 ### Downloading

 The deployment package is named **ibm-monitoring-integration**-v.r.m.**zip**.
-The deployment package will be published to the [Releases](https://github.com/instana/ibm-monitoring-integration/releases) section of this repository in the near future.
+This package is available in the [Releases](https://github.com/instana/ibm-monitoring-integration/releases) section of this repository.

 ### Installing